School of Business

 Every business major completes an internship as a graduation requirement.
-This practical, hands-on work experience strengthens resumes and confirms career interests, and often leads to full-time jobs.
+This practical, hands-on work experience strengthens resumes, confirms career interests, and often leads to full-time jobs.
 Most internships are well paid and students can earn up to four units of academic credit.
 A majority of internships are completed in the summer but some internships occur during the school year as well.